Henry Earl Singleton: Singleton-Roberts years

 A new era for Singleton and Teledyne started in 1966.
 In June, Kozmetsky left to become dean of the School of Business Administration at the University of Texas.
 In July, Vanadium-Alloy Steel Company (Vasco) was merged into Teledyne.
 With this merger, Singleton turned his position of President over to George A. Roberts, his close friend from Naval Academy days and who had headed Vasco.
 Roberts, who held a Ph.D. degree in metallurgy, had built Vasco into a mid-sized specialty steel producer headquartered in Pennsylvania.
 Vasco had a number of subsidiaries including Allvac, a producer of nickel, cobalt, and titanium alloys.
 This merger expanded the company into the Eastern U.S. and started the formation of material technologies as a major business activity of Teledyne.

 Singleton, now assisted by Roberts, continued with major activities in acquiring new companies.
 In 1967, one of the largest of these was Brown Engineering, a firm headquartered in Huntsville, Alabama.
 With NASA and DoD contracts for engineering services and research near $40 million, Brown Engineering added a new line of business for Teledyne.
 Singleton had been particularly impressed with their Research Laboratories, and personally conducted a scientific colloquium in Huntsville for the research staff.

 Ryan Aeronautical in San Diego, was also acquired by Singleton in 1967.
 Earlier noted for building Charles Lindberg's Spirit of St. Louis in the 1920s, Ryan was now the largest producer of unmanned drones for the military.
 Continental Motors was primarily owned by Ryan, and this acquisition brought Teledyne into the piston-powered engine business with both commercial and military customers.

 In the remainder of the 1960s, Singleton led Teledyne in acquiring 90 more companies.
 A number of these were in consumer products, such as AquaTek with Water Pik and Shower Massage, Acoustic Research with revolutionary new types of speakers, and Olson Electronics that operated retail stores across America.
 Packard Bell had both consumer and government sales in computers and television receivers.
 Singleton established an International Marketing Office that handled sales in Europe, South America, and Asia, with annual sales near $800 million.
+When Singleton and Roberts realized that Packard Bell television manufacturing unit could neither compete with its lower cost Japanese competitors nor earn acceptable returns, they decided quickly to close it, becoming the first American producer to exit that market.